 The Police must tell you:

 - Their individual collar number and police station

 - That you are being detained for the duration of the stop and search

 - The law under which they are stopping you

 - The reason for the stop (unless it is a search under the Terrorism Act)

 The Police should also complete a form and give you a copy which outlines the reason for stopping you, the outcome of the stop and search and their name.

 What are my rights if I am stopped & searched?

-- You do not have to give the Police Officer your name and address.
-(Declining to provide this information is not a valid reason for arrest)
+- You are not obliged to give the police officer your name and address.
+(Refusing to give this information is not a valid reason for arrest)

 - The search should be carried out as quickly as possible.